schoolofcities/parking-tickets-toronto/README.md

 To map, we also need the City's Centreline data, downloaded from [here](https://open.toronto.ca/dataset/toronto-centreline-tcl/)

-These should be added to sub-folders under data
+These should be added to sub-folders under data before running any code/notebook

 ```
-- data
+data/
--- centreline
+-- centreline/
--- parking-tickets
+-- parking-tickets/
 ```